-Ipswich to swelter with heat wave on the way
+City to swelter with five-day heat wave on the way

-Ipswich and Queensland are bracing for a scorching start to summer with a heat wave on the way.
+Ipswich and Queensland are bracing for a scorching start to summer with a five-day heat wave on the way.

 Temperatures are expected to be 10 degrees above the December average with the chance of severe thunderstorms.